HiSET High School Equivalency Test

 - 145 x 4 = 580.
 So you must score better than 145 on each test to pass.

-- You must also have passed the Illinois constitution exam given at the ROE or ECC.
+- You must also have passed the Illinois Constitution exam at the ROE or ECC.

-- If you achieve a score of 165 on the GED Mathematical Reasoning and/or a score of 165 on the Reasoning through Language Arts, you meet the college-ready math requirement and the English and reading requirement.
+- If you score 165 on the GED Mathematical Reasoning and/or 165 on the Reasoning through Language Arts, you meet the college-ready math, English, and reading requirements.

 - If you passed this test your junior year in high school, a letter - on school letterhead – can be given to Geneva stating you did pass this test.